wknishio/variable-terminal/readme.md

 After configuring the server, the server console can also receive text command<br>
 inputs, but only internal commands of this software.

-When using graphical console, the helper menu "Commands" will be available,<br>
+When using graphical console, the helper menu "Command" will be available,<br>
 assisting the use of all internal commands of this software.

 Some of the available internal commands in client console: